EBolinVA/Pewlett-Hackard-Analysis/README.md

 AND (hire_date BETWEEN '1985-01-01' AND '1988-12-31');
 ```

 The above query did not take into consideration the to_date, which is the date that indicates whether an employee is still currently working at Pewlett Hackard.
-So the next query includes the line of code:
+The next query includes the line of code:

 ```
 WHERE de.to_date = ('9999-01-01');
 ```

 Setting the to_date to January 1, 9999, ensures that the query returns only retirement eligible employees who are still on the payroll.
-This results in narrowing down the list of employees to 33,118.
+This results in narrowing down the list of retirement eligible employees to 33,118.

 [image]